JordanllHarper/shai-lang/RUNTIME.md

 In fact, we could just store the syntax tree, and then we evaluate it when the function is called.

+> [!QUESTION]
+> We need to figure out how to store a body.
+Maybe something to give a type?
+Or we could use our expression tree and then evaluate at runtime?

 #### What does evaluating mean here though?

 It means traversing the tree.